void-hoge/hogewm/README.md

 - Ctrl-Alt-t

-  Tile all windows on a monitor that has a framed window.
+  Tile all windows on a monitor that has the framed window.

 - Ctrl-Alt-v